 Recently I’ve been looking in on what God’s doing in Iran.
 He’s saving a nation and building his church as a disciple making movement.
 I’ve had to rely on the internet, so faith in those who reporting is part of this journey.
 You can check this out with the following link. https://www.youtube.com/watch?v=Ndf8RqgNVEY

-My heart is for a move of God, like this, in New Zealand.
+My hearts desire is for a move of God like this, in New Zealand.
 I’ve been pursuing Jesus and his kingdom for over 40 years and cannot ease off, put my feet up and take it easy while people in New Zealand go to hell.
 But I cannot keep doing the same old things for the same old results.

-There’s been some good results, but for me the human effort compared to the results is too much.
+I’ve seen some good results, but for me the human effort compared to the results is too high.
 Much of the human effort is maintaining the institutions of church with its systems, structures and buildings.
 I know we need this stuff, but my heart is to streamline, or minimise our stuff and maximise God’s stuff.
-So we’re not worn out running institutions.
+So we’re not worn out running our institutions.